Cars

 Young.

-Women can race and win in the hurly-burly
+Women can race and win amid the hurly-burly

-of British short-track combat, and qualify for two
+of short-track combat.
+Jayne Bean qualified for two

 World Finals.
-Three men-and-a-dog AND her own red-top racer: Jayne
+Three-men-and-a-dog, and her very own red-top racer: Jayne Bean was fast:

-I'd be very proud if I'd taken the
+I'd be chuffed if I'd taken the photo below, but it was the lightning-fast track

-photographer Dennis Mott [thanks Chris G.], and appeared in a supporters club magazine: Dave Berresford goes aerial: That's
+photographer Dennis Mott [thanks Chris G.], and appeared in a supporters club magazine.
+Dave Berresford goes aerial at Brafield: I think the photo's background was 'faded' a bit to

 Brian Powles had hard-'n'-fast cars with monster

-motors, and was a master builder in the sport: Stu Smith's motors,
+motors, and was a master engine builder in the sport: Stu Smith's motors,

 Brian Powles.
 Derek Thornley has told me about Brian's early